byrkbrk/unet-implementation/README.md

 ## Test dataset and predictions

-Similarly, our test dataset (i.e., `volumes-test.tif`) contains 30 images.
-Some inputs from the test dataset and the corresponding predictions are as follows:
+In like manner, our test dataset (viz., `volumes-test.tif`) comprises a total of 30 images.
+Presented below are certain exemplars drawn from the test dataset, together with the corresponding predictions.

 ![test-images](./images-for-readme/test-images.png)